 Efficient Frontier without Risk-Free Asset

-- Covariance (covariance with minimum variance portfolio (MVP), zero covariance portfolio, etc.)
+- Covariance properties (e.g., with the minimum variance portfolio (MVP), zero covariance portfolios, etc.)

 Two Fund Theorem